vlayer-xyz/vlayer/book/src/appendix/architecture/solidity.md

 }
 ```

-> Note that `ExecutionCommitment` structure is generated based on Solidity code from `Steel::Commitment`, with `sol!` macro.
+> Note that `ExecutionCommitment` structure is generated based on Solidity code from `Vlayer::Commitment`, with `sol!` macro.

 Then the data is prepended on the `Host` with two additional fields `length` and `seal`.
 The `Host` returns it via JSON-RPC `v_call` method, as a string of bytes, in the `result` field.